DAF201/simu/README.md

 # simu
-modbus simulator with GUI (Made with HTML, the only GUI took I know how to use)
+modbus simulator with GUI (Made with HTML, the only GUI took I know how to use.
+Also you many want to change the db.json if your registers don't start from 40000)

 Requirements: